11ty/11ty-website/docs/shortcodes.md

   // Nunjucks Shortcode
   eleventyConfig.addNunjucksShortcode("user", function(firstName, lastName) { … });

+  // Handlebars Shortcode
+  eleventyConfig.addHandlebarsShortcode("user", function(firstName, lastName) { … });

   // Universal Shortcodes (Adds to Liquid and Nunjucks) eleventyConfig.addShortcode("user", function(firstName, lastName) { … });
 };
 ```

 A shortcode returns content (a JavaScript string or template literal) that is injected into the template.
-You can use these however you’d like—you could even think of them like reusable components.
+You can use these however you’d like—you could even think of them as reusable components.

 Read more about using shortcodes on the individual Template Language documentation pages:

-{% templatelangs templatetypes, page, ["njk", "liquid"], "#shortcodes" %}
+{% templatelangs templatetypes, page, ["njk", "liquid", "hbs"], "#shortcodes" %}

 ## Paired Shortcodes